-Moving house is a hugely important decision; not only because it’s one of the biggest financial transactions you’ll ever make, but also because where you live has a huge impact on your emotional well-being and the happiness and development of both you and your family.
+Moving house is a big financial decision.
+It also impacts your emotional well-being and the happiness of both you and your family.

 So, deciding whether or not moving house is a good idea goes far beyond the financial implications and should include practical considerations like commuting distance, school catchment areas and property size, as well as the emotional side of whether or not a new property would offer a more harmonious living space than the one you’ve already turned into a home.

 Although it’s not all about the money, moving house is a costly business and there are a number of things to consider when reviewing if it’s feasible from a financial perspective: